Electronic tagging: History

 In the U.S., the 1970s saw an end of rehabilitative sentencing, including for example discretionary parole release.
-Those found guilty of a criminal offense were sent to prison, leading to sudden increase in the prison population.
+Those found guilty of a criminal offense were sent to prison, leading to a sudden increase in the prison population.
 Probation became more common, as judges saw the potential of electronic tagging, leading to an increasing emphasis on surveillance.
 Advances in computer-aided technology made offender monitoring feasible and affordable.
-After all, the Schwitzgebel prototype had been built out of surplus missile tracking equipment.
+The Schwitzgebel prototype had been built from surplus missile tracking equipment.
 A collection of early electronic monitoring equipment is housed at the National Museum of Psychology in Akron, Ohio.

 The attempt to monitor offenders became moribund until, in 1982, Arizona state district judge, Jack Love, convinced a former sales representative of Honeywell Information Systems, Michael T. Goss, to start a monitoring company, National Incarceration Monitor and Control Services (NIMCOS).
 The NIMCOS company built several credit card-sized transmitters that could be strapped onto an ankle.
 The electronic ankle tag transmitted a radio signal every 60 seconds, which could be picked up by a receiver that was no more than 45 m away from the electronic tag.
 The receiver could be connected to a telephone, so that the data from the electronic ankle tag could be sent to a mainframe computer.
 The design aim of the electronic tag was the reporting of a potential home detention breach.
 In 1983, judge Jack Love in a state district court imposed home curfew on three offenders who had been sentenced to probation.
 The home detention was a probation condition and entailed 30 days of electronic monitoring at home.
 The NIMCOS electronic ankle tag was trialed on those three probationers, two of whom re-offended.
 Thus, while the goal of home confinement was satisfied, the aim of reducing crime through probation was not.

 Additional technologies

 Sweat alcohol content monitor

-According to Alcohol Monitoring Services (AMS), Secure Continuous Remote Alcohol Monitoring (SCRAM) is currently available in 35 U.S. states.
+According to Alcohol Monitoring Systems (AMS), Secure Continuous Remote Alcohol Monitoring (SCRAM) is currently available in 35 U.S. states.

-On 31 March 2021, in England, so-called sobriety tags started being rolled out for some offenders who commit alcohol-driven crimes after testing the tags in Wales in October of the previous year.
+On 31 March 2021, in England, so-called sobriety tags started being rolled out for some offenders who commit alcohol-related crimes after testing the tags in Wales in October of the previous year.
 It monitors sweat samples every 30 minutes and alerts the probation service if alcohol is detected.